-The altitude ranges between 2750m and 914m above sea level with two rivers; the Narus and Kidepo which disappear in the dry period leaving only pools for the wildlife.
+The altitudinal range of the park is between 2,750m and 914m above sea level with two rivers; the Narus and Kidepo which disappear in the dry period leaving only pools for the wildlife.
 The park has a semi-arid type of climate with just one light rainy season per year from April to September, the Narus valley in the South and Kidepo valley in the north receive some 890mm and 635mm of rain per year respectively, the perennial rains make Kidepo an oasis in the semi-desert.

 People and the Park

 The Karamajong are the biggest cultural group bordering the park; they are traditional pastoralists who have lived a nomadic life but are slowly adapting to the changes in their traditional lifestyle and are similar to the Masai of Kenya.
 The other include the Ik one of the most reclusive tribes in Uganda who still live in a very traditional way in relative seclusion high atop Morungole Mountain.

 Kidepo Valley national park can be accessed through four different routes by road from Kampala; the shortest being the roughly 9 hour journey via Karuma Falls through Gulu-Kitgum to Kidepo.
 Other routes include Lira-Kotido- Kaabong to Kidepo; the Mbale-Soroti-Moroto-Kotido-Kaabong to Kidepo route and the last one being the Mbale-Soroti-Matany-Kotido-Kaabong and on to Kidepo.

 The journey to the park is a long drive that requires overnight break en-route especially the last three routes that run for more than 700km.
 Driving through the wilderness is a rewarding experience as you get to see better scenery.